-2. Are you using any security plugins that restrict access to specific IPs?
-No, WordFence whitelists our IP.
+- Are you using any security plugins that restrict access to specific IPs?
+No, our IP is properly whitelisted wherever needed.

-3. Do you have mod_cloudflare installed on the server to restore visitor IP?
-Since A2 Hosting is a CloudFlare partner, mod_cloudflare most definitely was installed.
+- Do you have mod_cloudflare installed on the server to restore visitor IP?
+Since our hosting company was a Cloudflare partner, mod_cloudflare most definitely was installed.

 Finally, there was a breakthrough.
-As suspected all along, the 403 error was coming from the origin server directly (A2 Hosting) and was related to the .htaccess code set up.
-Because CloudFlare acts as a reverse proxy, it appeared that all connections were coming from their IPs thus blocking requests from our IP.
+As suspected all along, the 403 error was coming from the origin server directly (our host) and was related to the .htaccess code set up.
+Because Cloudflare acts as a reverse proxy, it appeared that all connections were coming from their IPs thus blocking requests from our IP.

 Deny from All

 Allow from 184.108.40.206

 Allow from 220.127.116.11

 With this code, the IPs are taken from the X-Forwarded-For header, thus eliminating the 403 error.

 To give a further explanation as to how this works: